victorCS46/frontend-challenge/README.md

    ```sh
    npm start
    ```
-   After execute this command, you will see how your browser open a new window (or a tab if you have your browser running) with the URL **[http://localhost:3000](http://localhost:3000)**
+   After execute this command, you will see how your browser open a new window (or a tab if you have your browser open) with the URL **[http://localhost:3000](http://localhost:3000)**

 ## That's all folks ;)